haythembenkhlifa/HereApiMapField/README.md

                         HereApiMapField::make('Route')
                         ->apikey('<API_KEY>') // Optional If you specify the api key in theconfig file "here-api-map-field.php" you don't need to add it here because it will override it.https://developer.here.com/tutorials/getting-here-credentials/

-                        ->addGpsPoints($points).// you can add markers in two ways you can pass an array of marker or/and chain it with addGpsPoint like the commented code below.
+                        ->addGpsPoints($points).// you can add markers in two ways you can pass an array of markers or/and chain it with addGpsPoint like the commented code below.

                         //->addGpsPoint(4, 52.4698452, 13.4827823)
                         //->addGpsPoint(5, 52.4818032, 13.5827823,'<svg></svg>',true)